DanteLore/gocd-information-radiator/README.md

 ## Setup

-This is quite a good explaination of what's going on here https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-applications-using-uwsgi-web-server-with-nginx
+This is quite a good explanation of what's going on here https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-applications-using-uwsgi-web-server-with-nginx

 Install some stuff